 - Level Sleep – Best Mattress For Side Sleepers

 While all of these mattresses should really be able to assist with back pain and sciatica, they are different in terms of firmness, feel, and construction.
 This makes them a better fit for people with different sleep preferences, so make sure to check out all six to find the right mattress.

-Best Innerspring Mattress For Lower Back Pain
+Best Innerspring Mattress For Sciatica

 The Saatva is a luxury innerspring mattress that features two sets of coils (micro-coils and support coils) along with a plush pillow top.
 It is also available in two heights (11.5″ and 14.5″), and three firmnesses (Plush Soft, Luxury Firm, and Firm).
 We personally slept on their most popular model, the Luxury Firm, and found it to be a great mattress for dealing with lower back pain and sciatica.

 The Saatva Luxury Firm is such a good fit for these conditions because of its impressive balance of comfort and support.
 The pillow top right on top of the mattress offers some plush comfort while the two sets of coils provide an excellent amount of support.
 The top of the mattress should contour and relieve pressure for back sleeping and side sleeping while the coils hold up the body and ensure the spine stays in neutral alignment.
 In addition, the Saatva is zoned so that the lumbar area will receive extra support.